Squarefree values of polynomial discriminants I: Proof of the main theorems

 Let $\Vmn(\Z)$ denote the set of monic integer polynomials of degree~$n$.
 Let $\Vmn(\Z)^\red$ denote the subset of polynomials that are reducible or when $n\geq 4$, factor as $g(x)\bar{g}(x)$ over some quadratic extension of~$\Q$.
-For a set $S\subset \Vmn(\Z)$, let $S_X$ denote the set of elements in $S$ with height bounded by~$X$.
 We first give a power saving bound for the number of polynomials in $\Vmn(\Z)^\red$ having bounded height.
 We start with the following lemma.

 \begin{lemma} The number of elements in $\Vmn(\Z)_X$ that have a rational linear factor is bounded by $O(X^{n(n+1)/2-n+1}\log X)$. \end{lemma} \begin{proof} Consider the polynomial